 We recognise that every child is unique and that children learn at different rates and in different ways.
 We use a graduated approach to identify SEN and then plan appropriate support.
 The key person completes regular observations for each child, making informed judgments on progress using the Early Years Outcomes.
 If a child’s progress gives cause for concern the Key Person will present learning opportunities using alternative approaches before additional support is considered.

 How will the nursery support children’s learning and development?

 The Key Person will share observations and seek guidance from the SENCo.
 Observations are sensitively shared with parents and actions for moving forward agreed.
-If it is agreed additional support is needed a personalised plan and/or provision map will be put into place.
+If it is agreed that additional support is needed, a personalised plan and/or provision map will be put into place.
 Personalised plans and provision maps are monitored, reviewed and evaluated with you.
-In addition your child will have a unique e-Learning Journey, Learning Story, Starting point report and 2 year check.
+In addition, your child will have a unique e-Learning Journey, Learning Story, Starting Point Report and 2 year check.

 How does the nursery work with parents?

 As a child’s first and most enduring educators, parents play the most important role in their child’s development.
 We recognise that children benefit when the nursery and parents work in partnership.
 Parents are invited to contribute to development records by sharing current achievements and ‘wow’ moments from home.
 Records are shared on a regular basis with suggestions for home learning through parent evenings, during daily handover and stay and play sessions, so you are fully informed of your child’s progress and play a key part in celebrating their success.
 The Key Person and SENCo will strive to ensure that the views, wishes and feelings of you and your child are central to the support your child receives to achieve their full potential.

 How are the Team trained to support SEND